renderpci/dedalo/docs/core/introduction.md

 }
 ```

-But, we do not stop here!, the previous example has the columns / properties in English... why in English? the Dédalo project born in Valencia, Spain, why not use our main language, Català, or Español... why use English?, well, we determine that Dédalo will be used with any language,, all names need to be translated and the fields / properties will be abstracted with codes, alphanumeric codes and it will defined by an ontology (do not worry if you do not know what ontology is... it will appear after in this document, but thing that is a hierarchy with definitions).
+But, we do not stop here!, the previous example has the columns / properties in English... why in English? the Dédalo project born in Valencia, Spain, why not use our main language, Català, or Español... why use English?, well, we determine that Dédalo will be used with any language and all field names need to be translated, so the fields / properties were abstracted with codes, alphanumeric codes and it will defined by an ontology (do not worry if you do not know what ontology is... it will appear after in this document, but you can think that is a hierarchy with definitions).

 So for create new sections and components we built a nodes in the ontology with all definitions and codes in this way: